bbauska/UC-Davis-JS-Basics/readme.md

   alt="newNum + notNum = concatinated string." />
 <!-- ![](./images/media/image65.png){width="5.0in" height="3.053418635170604in"} -->

-Now I&apos;m getting the error that came back just with the Google page, but I can clear that here.
+<p>Now I&apos;m getting the error that came back just with the Google page, but
+I can clear that here.
 I can actually create variables fresh that way.
 But let&apos;s do this, I&apos;m going to make a variable <b>var notNum</b>, I&apos;m
 going to assign it a value of five.
 But I&apos;m putting it in quotes because it&apos;s not really a number.
 It&apos;s a string with a number in it.
 I can make another <b>var newNum</b>, I&apos;m going to assign it a value of ten.
 That&apos;s actually a number.
 Now watch this.
 If I do <b>newNum</b> plus
-<b>notNum</b>, it gives me 105 inside quotes.
+<b>notNum</b>, it gives me 105 inside quotes.</p>

-Now, JavaScript is loosely typed.
-You do not have to specify what type of data a variable&apos;s going to hold when you create the variable.
+<p>Now, JavaScript is loosely typed.
+You do not have to specify what type
+of data a variable&apos;s going to hold when you create the variable.
 A lot of people don&apos;t like that about JavaScript.
 Way back in the day when they were working on ECMAScript 4, you&apos;ll remember that version was never released.
 They were thinking seriously about switching JavaScript to being a more strongly typed language.
 Like other languages, where you have to declare what type of data a particular variable will hold when you create the variable.
-But in JavaScript, you don&apos;t have to do that.
+But in JavaScript, you don&apos;t have to do that.</p>

-Douglas Crockford, who we mentioned earlier, made a strong argument that the loosely-typed nature of JavaScript is actually very expressive and very powerful in its own way if you know how to use it properly.
+<p>Douglas Crockford, who we mentioned earlier, made a strong argument that
+the loosely-typed nature of JavaScript is actually very expressive and very powerful in its own way if you know how to use it properly.
 But it can lead to confusion.
 Here&apos;s a good example of that, where we might get something that we don&apos;t expect.
 Perhaps we expected to add 10 to 5 and get 15, but instead, we got 105 in a string.
-So that&apos;s an important distinction and something important to understand about the way JavaScript works.
+So that&apos;s an important distinction and something important to understand about the way JavaScript works.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 66. plus operator to add or concatinate (47) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->